deors/workshop-pipelines/readme.md

 Workshop on Jenkins CI/CD pipelines.

-Workshop delivered in UMA Hackers Week 6 and in OpenSouthCode 2019 leveraging Docker as the container runtime.
+Workshop delivered in [UMA Hackers Week 6](https://www.eventbrite.com/e/entradas-pipelines-de-entrega-continua-multilenguaje-con-jenkisn-y-dockers-59633393084?aff=odcleoeventsincollection&keep_tld=1) and in [OpenSouthCode 2019](https://www.opensouthcode.org/conferences/opensouthcode2019/program/proposals/176) leveraging Docker as the container runtime.

-Major workshop refresh delivered first in OpenSlava 2023 leveraging Kubernetes via Rancher Desktop and K3s.
+Major workshop refresh delivered first in [OpenSlava 2023](https://www.openslava.sk/2023/#/program/76b23f6c-414b-453b-922e-258cd3d10955) leveraging Kubernetes via Rancher Desktop and K3s.

 ## Part 1.
 Preparing for the workshop

-Rancher Desktop is the only pre-requisite.
-This workshop has been tested to work with Rancher Desktop 1.10 on macOS Ventura 13.6.
+[Rancher Desktop](https://rancherdesktop.io/) is the only pre-requisite.
+This workshop has been tested to work with Rancher Desktop 1.10 on macOS Ventura 13.6 with admin rights.
 It should work on any other Rancher Desktop environment, K3s, or even vanilla Kubernetes.

-If using a managed Kubernetes cluster, it is likely that there some important services, such as authentication or networking, coupled to the specific platform.
+If using a managed Kubernetes cluster, it is likely that there are some important services, such as authentication or networking, coupled to the specific platform.
 If that is your case, you may continue to leverage large portions of the workshop, but the necessary adaptations will not be covered here.

 ### 1.1.
 Configure K3s